-the Federation of Malaya to form the new Federation of Malaysia.
+important role in the Malayan economy and it was considered that she would not be economically viable without union with the Federation of Malaya.
+Singapore's leaders were keen on merger with the Federation as this would ensure Singapore's continued access to Malayan markets.
+On 31 August 1963, Singapore together with Sabah and Sarawak joined the Federation of Malaya to form the new Federation of Malaysia.
 However, the period of merger proved to be a difficult one and on 9 August 1965 Singapore ceased to be part of Malaysia.

-The separation from Malaysia was traumatic for the Singapore leadership as many within the PAP had not conceived that Singapore would have to go it alone39though Goh Keng Swee was convinced by July 1965 that Singapore's economy could only flourish if it was completely free of control from the Malaysian central government.40A further potentially devastating blow was to come several years later when on 15 January 1968 the British government announced that its forces east of Suez would be withdrawn in December 1971.
-Given that the British military bases in Singapore provided substantial employment, not to mention the importance to the economy of the businesses that supported the military bases, this was a severe setback to the government of a new and developing country.41 Beyond the immediate economic consequences, the withdrawal of British forces also meant that Singapore would have to invest more in building up its military.
-This would place further pressure on its public finances.
-There was also the issue of confidence in Singapore's future which was necessary to attract investment into the country.42
+The separation from Malaysia was traumatic for the Singapore leadership as many within the PAP had not conceived that Singapore would have to go it alone though Goh Keng Swee was convinced by July 1965 that Singapore's economy could only flourish if it was completely free of control from the Malaysian central government.
+A further potentially devastating blow was to come several years later when on 15 January 1968 the British government announced that its forces east of Suez would be withdrawn in December 1971.
+Given that the British military bases in Singapore provided substantial employment, not to mention the importance to the economy of the businesses that supported the military bases, this was a severe setback to the government of a new and developing country.
+Beyond the immediate economic consequences, the withdrawal of British forces also meant that Singapore would have to invest more in building up its military.
+This would